A multi-level analysis of data quality for formal software citation: Introduction

 \section{Introduction}

 Software is an important part of modern science and contributes to the provenance of research results.
-From the microscopic perspective, the identification of the particular software that was used for a respective study is important to allow the reproduction of the results.
-To support this, it is important to connect the study to the specific release of the software, as even small changes to the source code might result in different software behaviour and eventually research results.
+From the microscopic perspective, the identification of the particular software, and its specific version, that was used for a respective study is important to allow the reproduction of the results.
 The macroscopic perspective to provenance enables large scale analyses of software impact similar to impact factors for scholarly publications and thus allows to provide credit to the developers and funders of the software and to analyse patterns of software usage across research domains.
-Such analyses have been done by automatic identification of software mentions in the full-text documents~\citep{Schindler2022TheRO,istrate2022large,Du2022}, but large scale analyses of software usage could also be implemented by employing bibliographic literature databases based on formal software citations.
-These citations directly refer to software and include all necessary information to identify the software.
-Moreover, the usage of these citations is also the recommended approach to software citation advocated by software citation standards~\citep{Katz2021}.
-This would allow to reuse, existing infrastructure specialized to bibliometric data for the analysis of software citations.
-It is, however, not clear whether the infrastructure that is currently specialized to scholarly publication could also be employed for the analysis of software citations.
+In general, software is considered one of the main pillars of science---besides articles and data---as it contains the logic of data transformation~\citep{di2020curated}.
+Therefore, it is advocated that its contribution to research should be indicated and formally cited~\citep{smith2016software,Katz2021}.
+The value of software is also recognized by different stakeholders in the scientific community, with journal policies requiring indication of software usage, and funders requiring researchers to make developed software and source code available as research results.
+Moreover, researchers themselves have taken up the role of software developers, with 84\% reporting that developing software is essential for their research~\citep{Goble2014}, while there is also an increasing need for funding allocated for the development of research software~\citep{hong2016we}.